brycefisher/brycefisher.github.io-jekyll/_posts/2014-04-24-setting-up-ssl-on-aws-cloudfront-and-s3.md

 Throughout this tutorial I'll use the domain name of this blog to help you understand what files are what as we go.

+_**UPDATE**: Sometime around 2014, CloudFront started offering to serve HTTPS at no additional charge in certain situations.
+CloudFront takes advantage of an extension to the TLS protocol called Server Name Indication ("SNI").
+SNI allows servers on a single IPv4 address to serve HTTPS content for multiple certificate.
+It's a huge cost savings for Amazon, and they've decided to pass on the savings to you.
+Pay attention to step 5 below to take advantage of SNI._

 ## Step 1: Create an S3 Bucket

 **Bucket Name:** Your bucket name must be like *bryce-fisher-fleig-org* to work with CloudFront (bryce.fisher-fleig.org won't work).

 **Permissions:** Grant everyone read access to this bucket so that CloudFront can read out the content.
 Here's how:

  1. Open the Change the Permissions tab on your shiney new bucket
  2. Click "Edit bucket policy"
  3. Copy and paste this JSON snippet into the policy editor: